 No. 24.
-Charles Dickens, or Boz, the popular author.
+Charles Dickens, or Boz, the popular author The Shakespeare of Modern Literature.

 No. 25.
-A Cannibal Malay Chief.
+A Cannilal Malay Chief.
 Very small 34 and 16; very large posterior.
 "Apply the same test of the lines to the superior heads."

-Physiognomical language-amiability, openness of countenance, candid and sincere feeling, appearance of honesty.
+Physiognomical language-amiabil.ty, openness of (ountenance, candid and sincere feeling, appearance of honesty.